Longest Coastline in India: 9 Coastline from Gujarat to Goa

 Karnataka: 7th Longest Coastline in India

 The 320-kilometer Karnataka Coastline is also referred to as Kanara.
+While Gujarat boasts the longest coastline in India, Karnataka’s coastline holds its own with incredible natural beauty and maritime significance.
 Its borders meet the Arabian Sea in the west, the Kerala Plains in the south, the Konkan in the north, and the Western Ghats in the east.
 It has some tourist attractions, including St. Mary’s Island Beach and Maravanthe.
 Its three districts—Udupi, Dakshina, and Uttara Kannada—as well as its ten major ports and two minor/intermediate ports add to its maritime importance.

 West Bengal: 8th Longest Coastline in India